-Welcome to Introduction To Health Writing, a 6-week online course teaching you how to write high-quality health news, features, blogs, web copy and sales copy.
+Welcome to Introduction To Health Writing, an accredited 6-week online course teaching you how to write high-quality health news, features, blogs, web copy and sales copy.

 Who should take this course?